-The Czech Society for New Materials and Technologies was founded in 1993.
-Its mission is to advance the science, technology and manufacturing applications of new materials and processes, to help its members develop their creative abilities and expertise, and to promote international cooperation in the field of materials and their processing.
+The Czech Society for New Materials and Technologies (ČSNMT) was founded in 1993.
+Its mission is to advance the research, development and innovation in the field of new materials and processes, support industrial application of research and development and help the growth of its members, their creative potential and professional skills.
+CSNMT also promotes sharing of the outcomes of research and development and international cooperation in the field of materials and their processing.
 CSNMT is convinced that research, development and innovation belong to fundamental prerequisites for maintaining the competitiveness and fostering the development of the society and the Czech economy.